SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 MD simulations.
 The next three lines describe the inter relation among the four jobs.

-The above DAGMan script and the neccessary files are available to the user by invoking the *tutorial* command.
+The above DAGMan script and the necessary files are available to the user by invoking the *tutorial* command.

 ~~~